 Day 13: - Ghopte to Tharepati (3510m/11516ft): walking distance 1-2 hours, 330m ascent

 Descending from the ridge at Ghopte, the trail makes numerous ups and downs across ravines and the boulders of old moraines.
 The trail slightly descends and then begins to ascend through the rhododendron, oak and juniper forests up to the Tharepati.
 A steep path rises above the village to a fluttering white prayer flag on a windswept hilltop, offering a perfect panorama of the Langtang Himalaya.
-Spend your day strolling around the village.
+Spend your day strolling around the town.

 Day 14: - Tharepati trekking to Melamchi (2560m/8399ft): walking distance 4-5 hours